jacob-seiler/seetgeek/specification/design.md

     If at any point the user is redirected to `/login` throw an error and fail the test.

+## /logout

+### GET/POST

+When a call is made to logout, invalidate the current session and redirect to the login page

+### Testing

+Test that when /logout is visited, the user is redirected to `/login` and the login screen is displayed

 ## 404

 ### GET/POST